Buckingham Palace confirms if Archie and Lilibet can use Prince and Princess titles

 Buckingham Palace later confirmed that the royal website "will now be updated in due course" – confirming that Archie and Lilibet will officially be known as Prince and Princess.

 So, what's behind the change?

 Following the passing of Queen Elizabeth II in September of last year, there was a shift in the line of succession.

 As we already know, Prince Charles became King Charles III and Camilla became the Queen Consort and – under rules established by King George V in 1917 – the children and grandchildren of a sovereign have the right to the title of HRH and Prince or Princess.
 As a result, the Duke and Duchess of Sussex’s children are now entitled to royal titles, making them Prince Archie Mountbatten-Windsor and Princess Lilibet Diana Mountbatten-Windsor.

-However, during an interview with Opray Winfrey, their mother, Meghan Markle, once suggested that a ‘prince’ title was denied to Archie and expressed her shock at being told Archie wouldn’t receive police protection because he didn’t have a title.
-"They were saying they didn't want him to be a prince or princess, which would be different from protocol, and that he wasn't going to receive security," said Meghan.
+Previously, during an interview with Opray Winfrey, Meghan claimed that Archie had been denied a title and expressed her shock at being told he wouldn’t receive police protection because of this.
+"They were saying they didn't want him to be a prince or princess, which would be different from protocol, and that he wasn't going to receive security," she alleged

-During the March 2021 interview, the couple added they expect Archie would be given the title after Charles ascended the throne.
-When asked about where Archie being a prince was important to her, Meghan said: “If it meant he was going to be safe, then of course”.
+When asked about whether Archie being a Prince was important to her, Meghan said: “If it meant he was going to be safe, then of course."